bizdesire/laravel/README.md

 ## Sample 5: Shopping cart functionality, checkout with Stripe payment integration

 This is a Laravel project that implements user authentication, product management, shopping cart functionality, checkout with Stripe payment integration, and a 5-level referral system.

-### Features
-- Commenting functionality
-- Reply to comments
-- No JavaScript required

 ## Getting Started